mirage/mirage-www/tmpl/wiki/hello-world.md

   register "hello" [main $ default_time]
 ```

 We create a `key` with `Key.create` which is an optional bit of configuration.
 It will default to "Hello World!" if unspecified.
-This particular key happens to be of type `string`, so no conversion will be required, but it's possible to ask for more exotic types in the call to `Arg` -- see [the Functoria Key.Arg module documentation](http://mirage.github.io/functoria/Functoria_key.Arg.html) for more details.
+This particular key happens to be of type `string`, so no conversion will be required, but it's possible to ask for more exotic types in the call to `Arg`—see [the Functoria Key.Arg module documentation](http://mirage.github.io/functoria/Functoria_key.Arg.html) for more details.

 Once we've created our configuration key, we specify that we'd like it available in the unikernel by passing it to `foreign` in the `keys` parameter.